AlexeyPerov/Unity-Dependencies-Hunter/README.md

 ## Other tools

+##### Unity Open MCP

+- To get a complete set of tools to use AI with Unity see [Unity-Open-MCP](https://github.com/AlexeyPerov/Unity-Open-MCP).

 ##### Unity Scanner

-- To analyze the whole project for various issues [Unity-Scanner](https://github.com/AlexeyPerov/Unity-Scanner).
+- To analyze the whole project for various issues see [Unity-Scanner](https://github.com/AlexeyPerov/Unity-Scanner).

 ##### Addressables Inspector